Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Preliminaries

 \yihui{A} dense point cloud input can make OctoMap construction a computational bottleneck, given that the commonly used implementation \yihui{is often used in a single-threaded or effectively sequential manner in practice}. \yihui{Sequential processing} limits throughput and responsiveness in real time mapping tasks, especially when handling large-scale or high-frequency sensor data.
+In addition, the hierarchical nature of the octree makes fine-grained parallelization difficult, because both updates and queries require root-to-leaf traversal, and concurrent operations may contend for shared nodes, necessitating synchronization to avoid race conditions.

+Existing efforts to accelerate OctoMap can be broadly divided into hardware-assisted and software-based approaches.
+Hardware solutions, such as OMU \cite{SCC.Jia.Yang.ea2022}, improve performance but reduce portability across the heterogeneous computing platforms used in robotic systems.
+Other hardware-assisted methods, including NanoMap \cite{SCC.Florence.Carter.ea2018}, OctoMap-RT \cite{SCC.Min.Han.ea2023.OctoMap-RT}, OctoMap build based on Super Rays \cite{SCC.Kwon.Kim.ea2019} and GPU-accelerated OctoMap \cite{SCC.Min.Han.ea2021accel}, mainly accelerate ray tracing, yet octree updates can still remain the dominant cost.
+Software approaches are more limited.
+VoxelCache \cite{SCC.Durvasula.Kiguru.ea2023} reduces voxel-access latency through on-chip caching of recently used voxel-block pointers, but it does not parallelize OctoMap tree construction.
+SkiMap \cite{SCC.DeGregorio.DiStefano2017} improves efficiency by replacing the octree with a Tree of SkipLists and is thus better regarded as an alternative mapping structure than a direct optimization of OctoMap.
+Among software methods that preserve the OctoMap octree, OctoCache \cite{Chen.Li.Wan.ea2025} is the closest, although its gains mainly arise from caching and workflow-level concurrency rather than true parallel updates within a single Octree.

 We parallelize OctoMap construction with Intel oneAPI Threading Building Blocks \yihui{(}oneTBB\yihui{)}, a task-based C++ library whose work-stealing scheduler balances the irregular, fine-grained tasks in voxel updates\cite{reinders2007intel}.
-Compared with GPU approaches~\cite{10197524}, CPU parallelism \yihui{can} avoid host–device transfer costs when data reside on the CPU and often better matches the branching and sparse access patterns of Octree updates.
+Compared with GPU approaches~\cite{SCC.Min.Han.ea2023.OctoMap-RT,SCC.Min.Han.ea2021accel}, CPU parallelism \yihui{can} avoid host–device transfer costs when data reside on the CPU and often better matches the branching and sparse access patterns of Octree updates.
 Among CPU options, both OpenMP and oneTBB support dynamic scheduling and task parallelism.
 We choose oneTBB for its composable task-graph API and work-stealing runtime, which can better accommodate many small, irregular tasks than a simple thread-pool design.